EspressoSystems/cape/README.md

 # CAP on Ethereum

-**DISCLAIMER:** This software is provided "as is" and still needs to go through an exhaustive security analysis.
+**DISCLAIMER:** This software is provided "as is" and its security has not been externally audited.
 Use at your own risk.

 ---